-Pietrasanta is a lovely medieval town known for its artistic tradition.
+Pietrasanta in Italy is a lovely medieval town known for its artistic tradition.
 It is named the Little Athens of Italy.
 Guess why?
 Thanks to the many international artists that chose it as their adopted country.
 You will find marble and bronze workshops, artists, and monuments.

 Enjoy a pleasant walk to Piazza Duomo and through the streets of the center with the little workshops, the local specialty shops, the art galleries, and temporary exhibitions.
 And I suggest you take your time to get a typical Italian aperitif in one of the bars that face the square.